MCPA/Team-Practice/reversing/radare2-reversing-intro/README.md

       -r2's debugger capabilities
     * Visual mode - where r2 really shines
 4. Demo:  Modify a UI behavior to suite our specific needs (or something else, or a crackme if I can't think of something good)
-5. Further capabilities: ESIL, GUIs, <other stuff>
+5. Further capabilities: ESIL, GUIs, desired capabilites
 6. Questions
 7. References